BDX-town/Mangane/docs/architecture/SOURCE_INVENTORY_RECONCILIATION.md

 ### 4. React Query authority

-The first full-tree run verifies production `useQuery` calls in:
+The full-tree executable scan verifies production query calls in:

 - `app/soapbox/queries/carousels.ts`
 - `app/soapbox/queries/trends.ts`
+- `app/soapbox/queries/suggestions.ts`

-The remaining React Query matches are currently test/tooling candidates.
-This materially narrows the current production surface but does **not** prove the absence of aliased imports, wrappers, dynamic access, or query-client operations that the narrow scanner does not recognize.
+It also verifies account-purge cancellation and clearing in `app/soapbox/persistence/purge.ts`.
+This materially narrows the current production surface but does **not** prove the absence of aliased imports, wrappers or dynamic access that the scanner does not recognize.

-Both production queries still require account/instance scoping, key-factory ownership, cache lifetime, invalidation, cancellation, stale-response, logout, account-switch, and Redux-overlap decisions.
+All three production queries still require account/instance scoping, key-factory ownership, cache lifetime, invalidation, stale-response, account-switch and Redux-overlap decisions.
+Logout cancellation/clear is implemented; generation fencing and scoped preservation are not.

 ### 5. Streaming, service worker, and notifications